Discipline

 Please note, if your case is being investigated by the police the university will not investigate until the police have finished their investigation.
 However, the university could still suspend you from parts of campus or from the university in the meantime - see the Risk Assessment Panel section below.

-Stage 1 - Authorised Officer
+Stage 1 - Investigating Officer

 Stage 2 - Discipline Committee

-You can read full information about the Discipline Committee stage under 'Investigation of Major Offences' and 'Discipline Committee'.
+You can read full information about the Discipline Committee stage on pages 15-18 of the Discipline Code of Practice.

 You will be given the committee's decision in writing - see below for a list of potential penalties the committee can impose.